 At present we are in need of large glass jars.
 If you have any large jars to spare please consider dropping them off at the Food Bank.
 Please ensure that all labels have been removed.

 - Online donations can be made by clicking on the underlined line above

-You can donate in-person at our location at 255 Kaska Road, Sherwood Park, AB T8A 4E8 and by mail.
+- In-person at our location at 255 Kaska Road, Sherwood Park, AB T8A 4E8 from 9am to noon Monday to Friday

 Perishable items which must be in good condition (we have coolers and freezers) including: